jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=transactions:read-attribute(name=enable-statistics)`

 ## syntax of the operation to get the `transactions` `enable-tsm-status`
-set to true to enable the transaction status manager (`tsm`) service (used for out of process recovery). when true the application server binds to the socket defined by the `status-socket-binding` attribute. get the `transactions` `enable-tsm-status` attribute.
+set to 'true' to enable the transaction status manager (`tsm`) service (used for out of process recovery). when 'true' the application server binds to the socket defined by the '`status-socket-binding`' attribute. get the `transactions` `enable-tsm-status` attribute.
 `/subsystem=transactions:read-attribute(name=enable-tsm-status)`